A few years ago, I found these amazing Montessori Chinese stroke order sandpaper cards 蒙特梭利砂纸!

 My 老大 used Chinese sandpaper cards with a sensory writing tray.
 However, my 老二 is using the sandpaper cards alone.

-Teaching my daughter Chinese stroke order
+- Teaching my kids Chinese stroke order

-My daughter started to write English & Korean letters independently by age 3, but we have been taking it slow with Chinese.
 Like Chinese, the Korean Hangul alphabet should be written according to 笔画 (bǐhuà / stroke order).
 But Chinese characters are much more complicated; most characters have numerous strokes.

-Montessori Chinese Stroke Order Sandpaper Cards 蒙特梭利 汉字笔画砂纸板
+2. Review of Montessori Chinese Stroke Order Sandpaper Cards 蒙特梭利 汉字笔画砂纸板

 Publisher: 蒙特梭利 SunYa Publications Hong Kong